 What to Avoid (Very Important)

-- Don’t disable random Windows services you find online
+- Disable random Windows services

 Practical Wrap-Up

 A short slowdown after a Windows 11 update is normal.
-Ongoing slowdown isn’t.